I just began writing a book, an 85,000-word book. It needs to be finished by the end of November. That’s a lot of words in a short amount of time.

 What has changed between five years ago and now?
 Quite simply, I have ramped up my writing.

 I went from haphazard blogging to blogging regularly.
 I then moved from blogging regularly to writing every day, if only for a few minutes.
-Next I upped the goal to writing for one hour each weekday.
+Next, I upped the goal to write for one hour each weekday.
 Then I added Saturdays and later Sundays, too.
 Writing for an hour every day, eventually became two.

 More recently I changed the goal to write at least a thousand words each weekday, and then I began adding additional time to write more.
 I wondered if I could devote my entire morning to writing and handle my job in the afternoons.
 It looks like I can.